 What is it about 4D that distinguishes it from 2D and 3D?
 Its distinct 4D design adds to the human-like experience by focusing on and emulating the movements of Japanese massage therapists.
 Controlling the rhythm and depth causes the rollers to accelerate and decelerate at varied intervals, focusing attention where it is most needed.

-As a 3D chair will, these chairs also move from left to right, up and down, as well as in and out, but their touch and reach are softer and more thorough.
-In effect, it is like having a personal masseuse treating you to a relaxing, tactile euphoria.
+These chairs, like 3D chairs, move from left to right, up and down, and in and out, but their touch and reach are softer and more thorough.
+In fact, it's like having your own personal massage who will provide you with a calming, tactile euphoria.

 Modern massage chairs follow the curvature of the human spine and are so-called, S-track chairs.
 The rollers follow the natural curvature of the spine by moving up and down the S-track's sinusoidal shape.
 Initially, the roller moves forward at the top of the neck until it reaches the mid-back, at which point it retracts a bit before moving forward again.
 Users are thus provided with a comfortable and natural massage experience.

 Roller tracks are not designed as straight lines because the spine is naturally curved.
 The back and neck would get strained rather than relaxing if there was only one straight line along the roller tracks.
 It is unfortunate that the first massage chairs were designed with straight rather than curved rollers.